Collab & Consult

 (re)Creating Turtle Island: Native American Design Through Remembered History

-Our fourth course is coming soon!!
-Join us for (re)Creating Turtle Island: Native American Design Through Remembered History.
-Classes will take place from mid-July through August.
-The classes in this course will revisit and rewrite a story of design history...
+Join us for our fourth course — (re)Creating Turtle Island: Native American Design Through Remembered History.
+The classes in this course will revisit and rewrite a story of design history that centers on previously marginalized voices of Native American designers...